vipulnaik/diet-exercise-health/best-practices/best-practices-around-fasting.md

 * Cayenne pepper / red pepper: For any meals prepared after I am aware of a sore throat or anticipate consuming after a fast, I shouldn't add red pepper to the food.
-However, it's fine to consume already-cooked food that has a bit of red pepper.
+However, it's fine to consume already-cooked food that has a bit of red pepper, as long as I take adequate amounts of vegan probiotic yogurt to dilute the effect.

 ## Foods to have more of after a fast